-PURPOSE: This report presents a ten-year experience with perineal excision and posterior levator ani repair in elderly, high-risk patients with complete rectal procidentia.
+PURPOSE: PURPOSE:This report presents a ten-year experience with perineal excision and posterior levator ani repair in elderly, high-risk patients with complete rectal procidentia.

-METHODS: Seventy-two patients with rectal prolapse were treated with perineal excision.
+METHODS: METHODS:Seventy-two patients with rectal prolapse were treated with perineal excision.
 Nine presented with acute incarcerated rectal prolapse.
 Mortality, morbidity, recurrence rates, and improvement of anal continence were assessed.

-RESULTS: Recurrence rate was 5.5 percent.
+RESULTS: RESULTS:Recurrence rate was 5.5 percent.
 Improvement in anal continence was seen in 66.7 percent of patients.
 Morbidity and mortality was low.

-CONCLUSIONS: Perineal excision of rectal prolapse is safe and has a low recurrence rate.
+CONCLUSIONS: CONCLUSIONS:Perineal excision of rectal prolapse is safe and has a low recurrence rate.
 Posterior levator ani repair seems to improve anal continence.

 © The ASCRS 1994